ngruychev/finite-craft/README.md

 - [ ] Flask ratelimit plugin
 - [ ] Host this somewhere.
 But not yet - see above.
 - [ ] Make it playable on mobile.
-- [ ] Fix the resize bug.
+- [x] Fix the resize bug.
 The original handles this by just squeezing your items within the canvas whenever you resize.
-I ain't got time for that tho.

 [uses LLaMa]: https://www.gameleap.com/articles/does-infinite-craft-use-ai-explained